playx-flutter/playx_navigation/README.md

 class MyRouteBinding extends PlayxBinding {
   @override
   Future<void> onEnter(BuildContext context, GoRouterState state) async {
-    // Setup logic when the route is entered.
+    // Initialize resources or fetch data for the route.
   }

   @override
+  Future<void> onReEnter(
+    BuildContext context,
+    GoRouterState? state,
+    bool wasPoppedAndReentered,
+  ) async {
+    // Handle special cases when the route is revisited.
+  }

+  @override
+  Future<void> onHidden(BuildContext context) async {
+    // Pause tasks or release temporary resources.
+  }

+  @override
   Future<void> onExit(BuildContext context) async {
-    // Cleanup logic when the route is exited.
+    // Cleanup resources or save state when the route is exited.
   }
 }
 ```

+### Example Use Cases

+- **Data Fetching:** Fetch required data when a route is entered for the first time.
+- **Resource Cleanup:** Release heavy resources when the route is completely exited.
+- **Temporary Pauses:** Pause animations or background tasks when the route is hidden.
+- **Revisit Handling:** Refresh UI or state when the route is re-entered after being hidden.

+By extending `PlayxBinding`, you can efficiently manage the lifecycle of your application's routes and ensure that resources are used optimally.

 ##  Configuring Routes

 ###  Advanced Routing and Custom Transitions with `PlayxRoute`